aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 #### Set up your custom cloud's availability

 Select in what projects you'll be able to use your new custom cloud as a hosting cloud for services.
-In the projects where you enable your custom cloud, you'll be able to create new services in the custom cloud and migrate your existing services to the custom cloud.
+In the projects where you enable your custom cloud, you can create new services in the custom cloud or migrate your existing services to the custom cloud if your service and networking configuration allows it.
+For more information on migrating your existing services to the custom cloud, contact the [sales team](mailto:sales@aiven.io).

-You can make your cloud available as follows:
+Your cloud can be available in:

-- For all the projects in your organization
+- All the projects in your organization
-- For selected organizational units
+- Selected organizational units
-- For specific projects only
+- Specific projects only

 Continue working in the **Create custom cloud** wizard: